The four things KDP checks first

 Bleed, trim, and safe zones (the practical version)

 Your design tool needs a full cover canvas (front + spine + back + bleed), not just the final trim.
 Keep critical text inside a calm safe zone.
-If you’re still deciding the book size, read KDP Trim Sizes: How to Choose the Right Book Size next—trim choices affect margins, typography scale, and even how thick the spine becomes.
+If you’re still deciding the book size, read Amazon Book Dimensions Guide: KDP Trim Sizes, Formats, and Cover Math next—trim choices affect margins, typography scale, and even how thick the spine becomes.

 Spine text and barcode: avoid the two most expensive mistakes

 Spine layout errors usually happen when the spine width is based on the wrong page count or paper type.
-Before you commit, verify the logic in Spine Width for KDP: The Practical Guide (+ Calculator Tips).
+Before you commit, verify the logic in How KDP Spine Width Works: A Practical Guide.
 Then keep the back cover clean: reserve a barcode area and avoid placing key content in the lower-right back cover region.

 Export checklist (the one you’ll reuse)